 Documents

 Here is a list of documents we have collected over the years.
-All documents are in PDF format.
+All documents are in PDF format.1

 DocumentDescription

-New Jersey Historic Society NewsPamphlet on New Jersey Historical sites and activities
+New Jersey Historic Society NewsPamphlet on New Jersey Historical sites and activities, published by the New Jersey Historical Society

-2nd New Jersey ReturnsDiscussion about the 2nd New Jersey Regiment and its activities
+2nd New Jersey ReturnsDiscussion of the 2nd New Jersey Regiment and its activities during the Revolutionary War3

-History of New Jersey from Its Early YearsA book about the earliest years in New Jersey
+History of New Jersey from Its Early YearsA history of New Jersey from its earliest settlement

-History of the New Jersey BrigadeTimeline of the New Jersey Brigade
+History of the New Jersey BrigadeTimeline and history of the New Jersey Brigade in the Continental Army

-The Pennsylvania Magazine of History and BiographyContains a short Biographical Sketch of Richard Howell from pages 221–222
+The Pennsylvania Magazine of History and BiographyContains a short biographical sketch of Richard Howell, pp. 221–2224

-Cumberland Patriot Newsletter, Spring 2009Cumberland Patriot Newsletter covering the 100th anniversary of the Tea Burning Monument (1908–2008)
+Cumberland Patriot Newsletter, Spring 2009Cumberland Patriot Newsletter covering the centennial of the Tea Burning Monument (1908–2008)6

 Dr. Lewis Howell (1754–1778)